Friday, June 22, 2018

 of stricken boles are down there - and birds

-like water-skipped stones, recklessly over
+like water-skipped stones, recklessly

-the down there under-story,
+over the down there under-story,

 singing, shooting, stone-and-tree clear,

-a dozen people on top, limply hidden,
+a dozen people is limply hidden, wearing moss,

 In the evaporated swamp, gathering sump,